Key Quote

 RAD — STAGNATE

 The description suggests stagnation in the 'merry war' — it is an established pattern ('they never meet but') that has become a routine.
 Neither Beatrice nor Benedick has progressed beyond this comfortable combativeness.
-Leonato's observation defines the status quo (the existing state of affairs) that the play will disrupt through the gulling scenes.
+Leonato's observation defines the status quostatus quo — The existing state of affairs; how things currently are that the play will disrupt through the gulling scenes.

 Key Words